Morgawr/yokubi/src/Section2/Part4/Lesson55.md

 Plays <b>by himself</b>
 </pre>

 自分 can sometimes be used by some speakers as pronoun, usually first person (like 私, etc) but sometimes also as second person (お前, etc).
-This is a specific usage that does not mean "one’s own."
-It’s just a normal pronoun.
-Context and experience will tell you how it’s being used.
+This is a specific usage that does not mean "one's own."
+It's just a normal pronoun.
+Context and experience will tell you how it's being used.

 Sometimes 自分 can be emphasized with 自身: